 Based on the Market Survey results, add the foods sold in the study area that are not frequently consumed by children but have a high energy or nutrient value at a low cost.
-These values can be obtained by using the ProPAN software analysis options that analyze energy and specific nutrients per unit of currency.
+These values can be obtained by using the ProPAN software analysis option Energy and nutrients in food per cost.